jalonzoajordan/Project-4/README.md

 ## Poker Data

-Objective: The objective was to create a poker web app to tell wether a specific hand had the chance of winning or losing the game.
+Objective: The objective was to create a poker web app to tell wether you should bet or bluff a cerain table.

 ## Data Source